 We have done this by installing and maintaining a series of trap lines to reduce or eliminate their key predators—stoats and feral cats—and by educating the community about responsible pet ownership.

-Over the last decade we have seen their population decline, halt and then increase significantly to the point where we believe we have at least 500 birds present in the area, possibly many more.
+Over the last decade we have seen kiwi population decline, halt and then increase significantly to the point where we believe we have at least 500 birds present in the area, possibly many more.

 Simultaneously we have reintroduced the Native Brown Teal…..
 Pateke…. the fourth most endangered duck in the world.
 186 captive bred birds have been released over the last six years, and are now successfully breeding right round the district.